1. Help Center

 Looking backwards, you can see the actual attendance numbers of past events.
 This will help you determine your busiest webinar days so you can schedule and market your content accordingly.

-Screen Shot 2021-05-05 at 6.49.42 PMRegistration & conversion
+Screen Shot 2021-05-05 at 6.49.42 PMWebinar completion & conversion funnel

-The attendance chart shows you the type of session (scheduled, just in time, or replay) that attendees registered for and their average watch time per session type.
+The attendance chart shows you the type of session (scheduled, on-demand, just in time, or replay) that attendees registered for and their average watch time per session type.

 From here, you can easily see which type is most popular.
 For example, if you are wondering whether you should enable the just-in-time option, you can try it out for 2 to 4 weeks and decide based on your attendance numbers.